First Published: 18th September 2018 | Updated: 15th November 2018 Take Me Straight To The Infographic

 3) Make Your Content Enjoyable

 Content is King on Twitter.
 Make it interesting, not just to your potential customers, but to others, too.
 Of course, your content needs to be relevant.
-Tweeting about celebrity gossip on your business profile probably isn’t a great marketing strategy.
-But there are lots of ways of generating interesting Tweets.
+Tweeting about celebrity gossip on your business profile probably isn’t a great marketing strategy, however, there are lots of ways of generating interesting Tweets.
 You just have to get creative about it.

-4) The Power of Videos, GIFs and Images
+4) The Power Of GIFs, Videos & Images

 Take a look at your own Twitter feed (the people you follow).
 If you’re anything like me, some Tweets will just leap out at you.
 Others, well, you can scroll on by without really taking notice.
 Videos, images and GIFs catch people’s eye.
 Especially when their feed is crowded.
 Figures suggest that people are 34% more likely to retweet Tweets with videos, images and GIFs.
 Avoid just posting text-based Tweets.